'Breaking Bad,' 'Brooklyn Nine-Nine' clinch top TV Golden Globes

-BEVERLY HILLS, California (Reuters) - The Golden Globes honored the old and the new with its top television awards on Sunday, with long-running series “Breaking Bad” taking home best drama while newcomer police show “Brooklyn Nine-Nine” earned best comedy honors.
+BEVERLY HILLS, Calif., Jan 12 (Reuters) - The Golden Globes honored the old and the new with its top television awards on Sunday, with long-running series “Breaking Bad” taking home best drama while newcomer police show “Brooklyn Nine-Nine” earned best comedy honors.

 “Breaking Bad,” which told the gritty tale of a chemistry teacher turned meth cook, won the Golden Globe for best television drama series for the first time after having been nominated in three previous years.